onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 type
 ____

-R-36772 A VNF’s Heat Orchestration Template’s parameter **MUST** include the attribute “type:”.
+R-36772 A VNF's Heat Orchestration Template's parameter **MUST** include the attribute "type:".

-R-11441 A VNF’s Heat Orchestration Template’s parameter type **MUST** be one of the following values: "string", "number", "json", "comma_delimited_list" or "boolean".
+R-11441 A VNF's Heat Orchestration Template's parameter type **MUST** be one of the following values: "string", "number", "json", "comma_delimited_list" or "boolean".